Moshe Vardi

-Moshe Ya'akov Vardi (משה יעקב ורדי) MAE ForMemRS is an Israeli mathematician and computer scientist.
-He is a Professor of Computer Science at Rice University, United States.
-He is University Professor, the Karen Ostrum George Professor in Computational Engineering, Distinguished Service Professor, and director of the Ken Kennedy Institute for Information Technology.
-His interests focus on applications of logic to computer science, including database theory, finite model theory, knowledge in multi-agent systems, computer-aided verification and reasoning, and teaching logic across the curriculum.
+Moshe Ya'akov Vardi (משה יעקב ורדי) MAE ForMemRS is an Israeli theoretical computer scientist.
+He is the Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice University, United States. and a faculty advisor for the Ken Kennedy Institute.
+His interests focus on applications of logic to computer science, including database theory, finite model theory, knowledge of multi-agent systems, computer-aided verification and reasoning, and teaching logic across the curriculum.
 He is an expert in model checking, constraint satisfaction and database theory, common knowledge (logic), and theoretical computer science.